Articles contain affiliate links. For more information on affiliate links, click here

 3. Clean The Patient

 First, use your wipes to clean all excrement off of their skin.
 Feel free to put your dirty wipes on the dirty pad because you’re going to throw it away anyway.
 (Don’t do this if you’re using washcloths, though!)
+Please pay very close attention to any broken skin.
+If the patient has had repeated incontinence, their skin may be raw or irritated.
+Take special care in these areas.

 If you need to change all of the linen, you’ll then pop the corners of the linen off of the mattress.
 You will tightly roll the dirty linen and push it under the patient.
-If the pad isn’t too dirty, you can roll it so the dirty stuff is completely covered up and the only thing touching their skin is the back of the pad.
+If the pad isn’t too dirty, you can roll it so the messy stuff is completely covered up and the only thing touching their skin is the back of the pad.

 Roll all of this up and push it as far as possible under the patient while they are still on their side.